For your information, we’ve provided a glossary of words commonly used in the process serving industry.

 Written confirmation under oath by a process server declaring that there was service of legal documents, such as a summons and complaint.
 See also: service, service of process.

 Rush Process Service is when the initial attempt to Process Serve the party is made within 24 hours.
 Traditionally, there are a minimum number of attempts included within Regular Service.
-This varies from 2-4 times.
+Usually 3 attempts.
 Charges can increase if the party being served requires more attempts.

 Same Day Service